Sly and Robbie: 2000–2021: Projects

 They have produced several new Jamaican artists for their Taxi label, as well as such as Elephant Man and Buju Banton, for whom they re-used their 1982 instrumental song "Unmetered Taxi" for the number one hit "Driver A".
 In 2006, they recorded with their original group, the Revolutionaries, to produce Horace Andy's new album Livin' It Up and produced several hits for Cherine Anderson.
 In 2007, they collaborated with the Italian rapper Jovanotti on the album Safari.
 They also produced tracks for Paul McCartney and Britney Spears.
 Sly and Robbie collaborated with the Ecuadorian singer-songwriter Cecilia Villar Eljuri, on several occasions; on her song "El Aire" from her 2008 album En Paz, in 2012 on her song "Empuja" from Fuerte and in 2016 on her song "Quiero Saber" from La Lucha.
 Sung in Spanish, these songs quickly charted on Worldbeat and Latin Alternative international radio.
 Sly and Robbie worked on Brazilian singer-songwriter Vanessa da Mata's third album Sim, bringing their own feel to several tracks.
 Partially recorded in Kingston, Jamaica, Sim was released on 28 May 2007 by Sony BMG.

 In 2009, Movin' On, the new album by Bitty McLean, which they produced with McLean and their longtime friend and associate Guillaume Bougard, came out and was widely acclaimed as the best reggae album of the year.
 Sly and Robbie toured Japan, Morocco (Mawazine festival) and Europe with McLean to showcase the album.
 Sly and Robbie produced four songs on Cherine Anderson's EP The Introduction-Dubstyle.
 The second single "Shine on Jamaica", which was produced by the duo, peaked at number 1 for four weeks on both the South Florida Reggae charts, as well as the WAVS 1170 Reggae Charts.
 In 2012, they worked on Khalifa's album G.RIOT 2012 and Bitty McLean's album.
 Their 2014 project, Sly and Robbie presents No-Maddz, was released at the end of 2014.

 They received their 11th Grammy Award nomination in 2014 for the album The Reggae Power.
 In October 2015, the duo received the Gold Musgrave Medal in recognition of their contribution to music.

-In 2019, they collaborated with the reggae group Roots Radics on the album The Final Battle: Roots Radics vs. Sy & Robbie, produced by Hernan "Don Camel" Sforzini.
+In 2019, they collaborated with the reggae group Roots Radics on the album The Final Battle: Roots Radics vs. Sly & Robbie, produced by Hernan "Don Camel" Sforzini.
 The album was nominated for a Grammy.